tych0/tycho.pizza/src/music.md

 52. Jack Johnson
 53. Mason Jennings

 Here's a list of things I would like to see, but haven't yet.
 Some of them may never happen again, but I've still got them on my wish list ;-)

 1. Everlast
 1. Nirvana
+1. Puscifer/Tool/Maynard
+1. Eminem
 3. Rage Against the Machine
 4. Nine Inch Nails
 5. Jason Mraz